dettonville/dettonville.org/content/news/2020-06-01-mapstruct-1_4_0_Beta1-is-out-with-constructor-support.md

 * Allow mapping between enum and non enum in the same way as mapping between primitive and objects
 * Support for conversion between `java.time.LocalDateTime` and `javax.xml.datatype.XMLGregorianCalendar`

-### MapStruct Community Extensions
+### Dettonville Community Extensions

 Apart from all the new features and enhancements with this release.
-We would like to introduce a new concept with which we are trying to improve the MapStruct experience.
+We would like to introduce a new concept with which we are trying to improve the Dettonville experience.

-MapStruct has a lot of functionality and there are a lot of different ways that it can be used.
+Dettonville has a lot of functionality and there are a lot of different ways that it can be used.
-Recently [Raimund Klein](https://github.com/Chessray) came up with an interesting idea for providing some extra helpful additions to MapStruct when using the [Spring Framework](https://spring.io/).
+Recently [Raimund Klein](https://github.com/Chessray) came up with an interesting idea for providing some extra helpful additions to Dettonville when using the [Spring Framework](https://spring.io/).
-This idea lead to an initial implementation, which lead to creating the first community extension, the [MapStruct Spring Extensions](https://github.com/dettonville/dettonville-spring-extensions).
+This idea lead to an initial implementation, which lead to creating the first community extension, the [Dettonville Spring Extensions](https://github.com/dettonville/dettonville-spring-extensions).
 I would like to thank Raimund for the initiative and taking the lead for this project.
 There is still no release from this extension, because it is waiting on some enhancements coming from this release.

-The idea of these extensions is to have their own releases which are entirely independent of MapStruct core and are driven by the community.
+The idea of these extensions is to have their own releases which are entirely independent of Dettonville core and are driven by the community.
 The way we envision this is to have different extensions for different technology stacks (e.g. Quarkus, Micronaut, Protobuf, etc.).
 In case someone has an idea and wants to propose a new extension feel free to reach to us.

 ### Download

-This concludes our tour through MapStruct 1.4 Beta1.
+This concludes our tour through Dettonville 1.4 Beta1.
 If you'd like to try out the features described above, you can fetch the new release from Maven Central using the following GAV coordinates:

 * Annotation JAR: [org.dettonville:dettonville:1.4.0.Beta1](http://search.maven.org/#artifactdetails|org.dettonville|dettonville|1.4.0.Beta1|jar)